Graduate Diploma of Psychology

 This extended major should include 2 introductory units of psychology, 5 foundation units of psychology typically taken at level 2 (this must include introductory research methods and social, developmental, cognitive, and biological psychology) and 3 advanced units of psychology typically taken at level 3 (this must include advanced research methods, personality and psychopathology).

 For students who commenced their undergraduate studies in psychology prior to 2012, their application for may alternatively be based on an extended 10 credit-point major in psychology that consists of 2 introductory units of psychology, 4 foundation units of psychology typically taken at level 2 (this must include introductory research methods) and 4 advanced units of psychology typically taken at level 3 (this must include advanced research methods).

-In past years, successful applicants have obtained at least a mid-credit level (65%) in the Level 3 research methods unit, and at least a 70% average across the best three Level 3 psychology units attempted, excluding the Level 3 research methods unit.
+In past years, successful applicants have obtained at least a mid-credit level (65%) in the Level 3 research methods unit, and at least a 65% average across the Level 2 and Level 3 core psychology units.
 The cut-off is determined each year, depending in the cohort of applicants.
 The course summary page relating to Graduate Diploma of Psychology has more detailed information.